daobab-projects/daobab-core/README.md

 # DAOBAB #

-Daobab is a Java ORM (Object Relational Mapping) library, allowing to build an SQL as fully object-oriented Java code, which may be used on:
+Daobab is a Java ORM (Object Relational Mapping) library, allowing you to build an SQL as fully object-oriented Java code, which may be used on:

 * database
 * collections